olaw0002/knowledgebase/src/knowledge/staging/index.md

   `docker-compose.yml` defines the services to run in the docker container.
 According to [Docker Services Architecture](#docker-services-architecture), four services are included:

   - `traefik`: Serves as the reverse proxy, based on traefik official image v2.4
-  - `mysql`: Database service, based on latest mysql official image
+  - `mysql`: Database service, based on latest MySQL official image
-  - `wordpress`: Wordpress web application service, based on latest wordpress official image (Apache included)
+  - `wordpress`: WordPress web application service, based on latest WordPress official image (Apache included)
   - `dbBackup`: Customized container in charge of data and schema backup

 - `.circleci`